When you get injured, we take it personally.

 If negligent conditions at a road construction site caused your wreck, you can hold the construction company accountable through a personal injury lawsuit just as you could with any other negligent party.
 In the event that the crew is working on public or government property, a government road authority could also be held liable for your damages.

 Will I have to go to court for my car accident?

-The vast majority of claims settle out of court through negotiations.
-That said, you should be prepared to go to court in case the insurance won’t make a fair settlement offer.
+The vast majority of claims settle out of court through negotiations with the insurance company.
+With that being said, you should be prepared to go to court in case the insurance adjuster won’t make a fair or reasonable settlement offer.
 In that situation, a court-rendered verdict could become your best option for full compensation.

 If the other driver wants to settle between us without insurance, should I take it?

 Never accept a settlement offer without having a personal injury attorney review it first.
 This is true whether the offer comes from an individual, an insurer, or another attorney.
 There are likely a number of additional expenses and losses that you can—and should—be compensated for.
 It’s also very likely that an insurer will be making an offer because they see the value in your claim and hope to pay less.

 What do I do if I was seriously injured in a car accident?

 Even though you want to gather evidence of the accident, the first thing you should focus on if you’re seriously injured in an accident is to seek medical attention.
 Call an ambulance or have someone else on the scene call for you.
 Even if some of the other injuries you’ve sustained seem minor, you still want to disclose them to your medical professional.
 They can do a thorough checkup and ensure that even the smallest injuries are not going to turn into larger ones.